 American Express Platinum Card

-- Earns 5 Membership Rewards points on airline purchases directly with the airline.
+- Earns 5 Membership Rewards points on airline purchases directly with the airline or American Express Travel.
+Terms Apply.

-- Access to Membership Rewards airline and hotel transfer partners at a mostly 1:1 ratio.
+- Access to Membership Rewards airline and hotel transfer partners, many at a 1:1 ratio.
 American Express has a larger number of transfer partners than Chase does, but also more international programs which may require a little more research to use.

 - Access to American Express Centurion Lounges.
 These lounges are brilliant, but currently only exist in a handful of airports.
-Those airports are: New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Miami (MIA), and San Francisco (SFO).
-A lounge in Houston (IAH) is opening in 2016.
+Those airports include: New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Houston (IAH), Miami (MIA), and San Francisco (SFO).
 There are also Centurion Clubs and Platinum Studios in a handful of international locations.
 Those are: Mexico City (MEX), Buenos Aires (EZE), Rio de Janeiro (SDU), Sao Paulo (CGH), Mumbai (BOM), and Delhi (DEL).
-At these lounges, with the exception of Seattle, you receive access for yourself and up to two guests.
-In Seattle, you only receive access for one guest in addition to yourself.

 - No foreign transaction fees on purchases made abroad.